+SUSTAINABLE DESIGN

-SUSTAINABLE DESIGN Both South Kesteven District Council and Burghley are committed to delivering a sustainable development for Stamford and this includes all aspects of the development.
+Both South Kesteven District Council and Burghley are committed to delivering a sustainable development for Stamford and this includes all aspects of the development.

-ENERGY We will maximise the energy efficiency and performance of the materials used and are exploring the potential for on-site renewable energy generation.
+ENERGY The proposed development will have a Fabric First Approach so that we maximise the energy efficiency and performance of the building materials used.
+We are also exploring the potential for on-site renewable energy generation, via air source pumps and the possible inclusion of solar photovoltaic panels on the roofs of commercial buildings.

 WATER The site is within Flood Zone 1 (the lowest probability of flooding from rivers and seas).
 Some areas of the site are at risk of surface water flooding and our proposal will ensure, through the preservation of existing flow routes and the introduction of a positive drainage system, that the development will not be at risk of surface water flooding and will not increase flood risk to the site or surrounding area.
-The site is not at risk of flooding from any other sources.
-We are also proposing water use minimisation measures across the site.
-GREEN INFRASTRUCTURE AND ECOLOGICAL ENHANCEMENTS We are proposing approximately three hectares of green infrastructure across the site, including parkland, extensive tree planting and the inclusion of edible plants, shrubs and fruit trees.
-CONSTRUCTION MATERIALS We are committed to incorporating low environmental impact materials within the design of the development and the responsible sourcing of building elements.
+The site is not at risk of flooding from any other source.
+We are also proposing water use minimisation measures across the development.
+A surface water drainage strategy will be provided based on the principles of sustainable drainage, and in accordance with all relevant national and local policy.